stevej2608/reactpy-utils/docs/src/components/dynamic_context.md

 The *dynamic context model* is an enhanced version of the ReactPy [use-context] hook.
-In addition to providing application state that can be easily accessed by child components *dynamic context model* allows the child components to change the state.
+In addition to providing application state that can be easily accessed by child components the *dynamic context model* allows the child components to change the state.
 Any changes made by a child component will update the context and will force the parent component and children to be re-rendered.